async-util/websocket/README.md

-# websocket
+# @async-util/websocket
-get websocket events in async style.
+A super lightweight lib to get websocket events in async style.